NDIS in Queensland

 The ECEI approach will be available to all children aged 0-6 with a developmental delay or disability in line with the roll out of the NDIS.

 The current Early Childhood Early Intervention (ECEI) partner is

-- UnitingCare Community in the service areas of Townsville, Charters Towers, Toowoomba and Mackay regions:
+- UnitingCare Community (external) in the service areas of Townsville, Charters Towers, Toowoomba and Mackay regions:

 The NDIA has now completed its NDIA Partners in the Community competitive Grants for Early Childhood Early Intervention (ECEI) services for Participants aged birth to 6 years of age, until 30 June 2019 in the Service Areas of Ipswich and Bundaberg.

 The successful Partners in the Community who will be delivering ECEI services are:

 - EACH (external)– in the service area of Ipswich

 - BUSHKids (external) – in the service area of Bundaberg.

 For more information about the ECEI approach, visit the NDIS ECEI page .